Last updated October 2022

-On Monday, October 18, 2021, the McKnight Foundation announced a commitment to achieve net zero greenhouse gas emissions across its $3 billion endowment by 2050 at the latest.
+On Monday, October 18, 2021, the McKnight Foundation announced a commitment to achieve net zero greenhouse gas emissions across its $3 billion endowment by 2050 at the latest, and in 2022 we shared a progress report on our first year of learning and action.
 So what does net zero mean, and why are we pursuing it?
 We answer this and several other questions here.

 How do you define net zero?